 • Governance Committee (meets about twice a year)

-The Company has the following systems in place as required for Directors and Audit & Supervisory Board Members to effectively fulfill their roles and responsibilities:
+The Company has the following systems in place as required for Directors to effectively fulfill their roles and responsibilities:

-3. The Company provides appropriate opportunities for Outside Officers to share information and exchange opinions with management and senior employees.
+3. The Company provides appropriate opportunities for Outside Directors to share information and exchange opinions with management and senior employees.

-4. The Company bears the expenses required to enable Outside Officers to fulfill their roles.
+4. The Company shall bear the expenses necessary for Outside Directors to fulfill their roles.

 Evaluation of Board of Directors Effectiveness and the Analysis Process